giantswarm/app-test-suite/README.md

 `ats` is prepared to work with multiple different test engines.
 Please check below for available ones and steps they provide.

+### Test executors

+`app-test-suite` supports multiple test execution engines that can be used to run the same set of test scenarios.
+Currently, the following are supported:

+- `pytest` - the first test executor, allows you to run any tests written in `python` and `pytest`.

 ### Test pipelines

 There are a few assumptions related to how testing invoked by `ats` works.